Ashwin-Iyer1/AskGPT/README.md

 # THIS IS A FORK
 Added a button for single word definitions.
+I do not take credit for a majority of this work!!!

 # AskGPT: ChatGPT Highlight Plugin for KOReader